Hirohito: Public figure

+(includes countries he stopped over during 1921 European tour and excludes Southern Sakhalin under Japanese rule, he visited in 1925.)

-He was not only the first reigning Japanese emperor to visit foreign countries, but also the first to meet an American president.
+He was not only the first reigning Japanese emperor to visit foreign countries, (Note: In October 1907, His father, then-Crown Prince Yoshihito (later Emperor Taishō) visited the Korean Empire before it came under Japanese rule.) but also the first to meet an American president.
 His status and image became strongly positive in the United States.